The Neurobiology of Social States

 Credit: James R. Eads

-Welcome to the Zelikowsky Lab at the University of Utah.
+Welcome to the Zelikowsky Lab at the University of Utah and HHMI.

 The Zelikowsky lab examines the neural mechanisms which underlie our social emotional brain.
 The overarching goal of our research group is to understand how the brain encodes social emotional experiences – such as social isolation, social instability, overcrowding, or acute psychogenic stress – and how, in turn, these experiences can impact subsequent behavior.
 Using cutting-edge, genetically-targeted molecular tools and techniques to identify, manipulate, and image from specific populations of neurons across the brain, we aim to dissect the neural circuits which mediate social emotional states.
 These techniques are combined with in-depth behavioral testing, machine learning, and computational analyses to elucidate the impact of social and emotional experiences on various behaviors including violence, fear, mating, sociality and memory.